 - 1 package (1 pound) frozen puff pastry, thawed

 - 1 egg, lightly beaten

-- In a large cast iron skillet over medium heat, heat 1 tablespoon of oil along with 1 tablespoon of butter.
-Add the mushrooms and sauté for about 5 minutes until tender.
+- MUSHROOMS: In a large cast iron skillet over medium heat, heat 1 tablespoon of oil along with 1 tablespoon of butter.
+When the butter melts, add the mushrooms and sauté for about 5 minutes until golden and tender.
 Remove and set aside in a medium bowl.

-- Position two racks in the upper and lower thirds of the oven.
-Preheat the oven to 400 degrees F. Line 2 baking sheets with parchment paper or silicone mats.
+- PREP FOR BAKING: Position two racks in the upper and lower thirds of the oven.
+Preheat the oven to 400º F. Line 2 baking sheets with parchment paper or silicone mats.

-Swiss cheese or mozzarella cheese may be used to replace the gruyere.
+- Mozzarella or gouda cheese may be used to replace the gruyere.
 I really like the smoky flavor of applewood smoked gruyere with these bites.